NEW PREMILLENNIAL VIEW

 Reference 1: John MacArthur, ESV Study Bible, Acts 2:14-5:41 commentary, Crossway, (c) 2011, 2264 concurs with this Jewish only interpretation.

-Reference 2: Print 4 of Jesus Returns the Way He Left. was corrected in Print 5 on 9 June 2025 to reflect a resurrection chronological event derived to be at the midpoint with the fifth opened seal start of the great tribulation.
-Jesus returns at the midpoint with His saints, who are resurrected at that moment (Zech.
+Reference 2: Print 4 of Jesus Returns the Way He Left. was corrected in Print 5 on 9 June 2025 to reflect Jesus return, from heaven to earth, and a resurrection chronological event derived to be at the midpoint with the fifth opened seal start of the great tribulation, if not moments before.
+(Zech.
 14:5; 1 Thess.
 3:13; 2 Thess.
 1:10).
-The "last trumpet" mentioned in 1 Corinthians 15:52 refers to the resurrection to life (not a rapture) and appears to correspond with the third and final angelic proclamation in Revelation 14:9–11 at the midpoint, with Jesus's concurrent return, from heaven to earth.
-The passage in 1 Corinthians 15:35–58 describes this resurrection.

-Reference 3: See page 55 of Jesus Returns the Way He Left.
+Reference (3): Robert Parker, Jesus Returns the Way He Left, Robert's Trumpet LLC, Winter Garden, FL, (c) 2021, 55.
 Prewrath also supports the continued earthly presence of Jesus (after He descends from heaven to earth), though starting chronologically later at their derived elect rapture with Revelation 7:9-17 heavenly rejoicing, else moments before in the sixth seal (Rev. 6:12-17).

 Reference 4: John MacArthur, The MacArthur New Testament Commentary Revelation 1-11, Moody Publishers, 820 LaSalle Blvd., Chicago, IL.
 60610, (c) 1999, 151.